opentok/opentok-ios-sdk-samples/2.Lets-Build-OTPublisher/README.md

 the OTPublisherKit runtime.

 ###TBExampleVideoRender
-Both TBExampleSubscriber and TBExamplePublisher will use a generic video renderer, borrowed and modified from Apple's [Rosy Writer][1] sample application.
-A talented OpenGL developer could probably make improvements to this implementation, but it will work for the purposes of this demo.
-Both classes need to provide an implementation of the OTVideoRender interface, each for a different reason.
-TBExamplePublisher provides this render endpoint simply to demonstrate an alternative approach from using AVFoundation's [AVCaptureVideoPreviewLayer][2] class.
-Both approaches have merit, but we chose this just to show that both the OTPublisherKit and OTSubscriberKit rendering endpoints behave in the same way.
+Both TBExampleSubscriber and TBExamplePublisher need an instance supporting the `OTVideoRender` protocol in order to display video contents.
+In short, whatever instance id is set to the videoRender property will receive YUV frames (I420) as they are captured (publisher), or as they are received (subscriber).
+Note that, although the publisher's `OTVideoCapture` interface can process multiple pixel formats, the images passed through the rendering callback will always be in the I420 YUV format.

+TBExampleVideoRender is a copy of the default video renderer for the OpenTok iOS SDK.
+It is borrowed and modified from a series of classes in Google's [WebRTC][1] project.

+Although in this example we wire a video renderer to the publisher's rendering callback, an alternative approach for developers using video from the camera with AVFoundation is to wire [AVCaptureVideoPreviewLayer][2] directly to the capture class and leave the `OTPublisherKit.videoRender` property nil.

 To see TBExampleVideoRender in action, put a breakpoint on `renderVideoFrame:`.
 You will see this method fire for every video frame that is presented to the